L'Emprise

-L'Emprise (English: Control) is the twelfth studio album by French recording artist Mylène Farmer, released on 25 November 2022 by Stuffed Monkey.
+L'Emprise (English: Influence/ The Grip) is the twelfth studio album by French recording artist Mylène Farmer, released on 25 November 2022 by Stuffed Monkey.
 The album was produced by Yoann Lemoine, AaRON and Moby, among others.
 Described as a return to the darker instrumentation of her earlier records, L'Emprise is a concept album which deals with a person who is under psychological manipulation and breaks free from it.
+In Farmer's words: "Who has not crossed the path of a so-called narcissistic pervert?
+Who has not one day been under the influence ("l'emprise") of such a person?
+Feminine or masculine, it doesn't matter.
+Ultrasensitive beings inhabited by doubts that gnaw at them are ideal prey.
+The important thing is to identify it and try to combat this grip.
+It's a theme that upsets me and often puts me in a black rage."

 L'Emprise received positive reviews from music critics, with many noting it as a return to form for Farmer.
+Reviewers generally praised the album's cohesiveness and melancholic atmosphere, but some lamented the absence of radio-friendly songs.

 Commercially, the album was successful, achieving the gold status in France (50,000 copies sold) within the first week of its release.
 The album also peaked at number one in France, Wallonia, and Switzerland, making it Farmer's first release to do so.

-The album spawned three singles: "À tout jamais", "Rayon vert" featuring French duo AaRON, and "Rallumer les étoiles."
-To further support the album, Farmer will embark on the Nevermore 2023 tour, her first tour since 2019 and the first one to play completely in stadiums.
+The album spawned four singles: "À tout jamais", "Rayon vert" featuring French duo AaRON, "Rallumer les étoiles, and the title track "L'Emprise."
+To further support the album, Farmer embarked on her Nevermore 2023 tour, her first tour since 2019 and the first one to play completely in stadiums.

 Background and recording

-Following the release of Farmer's 2018 studio album Désobéissance, Farmer began a 9-date residency at Paris La Défense Arena.
-The following year, Farmer released a career retrospective entitled Histoires de, featuring live and studio recordings of her commercially successful singles.
-In July 2021, she acted as a member of the jury at Cannes Film Festival.
-During this time, Farmer started teasing what would become her seventh concert tour, "Nevermore."
-Consequently, several news outlets speculated that a new studio album would be released to coincide with the tour.
+Following the announcement of the Nevermore 2023 stadium tour, several news outlets speculated that a new studio album would be released to coincide with the tour.
 In the spring of 2022, media outlets detailed that Farmer was working on a new record with Woodkid and Moby as well as the bands Archive and AaRON.
 The singer had previously collaborated with Moby and Archive on the 2010 album Bleu noir.

 According to Farmer, Lemoine approached her with the idea of collaborating after "she had long wanted to approach him."
 Lemoine sent her songs from his second studio album S16 in 2020 and the two struck up a friendship soon after.
 Work on the album commenced in 2021 and lasted a year.
 Lemoine would first compose the music and melody and send it to Farmer with his own voice, who would then write the lyrics.
 Meanwhile, Farmer and Moby worked on two songs remotely.
 The recording of the album took place at Studio Guillaume Tell in Paris, in the presence of a symphonic orchestra.